KPLO-FM

-KPLO-FM (94.5 FM, "Everything Country") is a radio station licensed to serve Reliance, South Dakota.
+KPLO-FM (94.5 MHz) is a radio station licensed to serve Reliance, South Dakota.
 The station is owned by James River Broadcasting, branded as DRG Media Group.
 It airs a country music format.
 All four Pierre DRG Media Group (James River Broadcasting) stations share studios on West Pleasant Drive in Pierre.

 The station was assigned the KPLO-FM call letters by the Federal Communications Commission on February 20, 1985.

 KPLO-FM's tower, shared with former sister station KPLO-TV, collapsed during an ice storm on January 22, 2010.
 As of February 8, KPLO was back on the air in the Pierre and Fort Pierre area at 100.5 FM.